I3MC-eu/NP13CL_to_M42/README.md

 # NP13CL_to_M42
 Adapting a NEX NP13CL projector lens to M42 allows it to be used with a wide variety of cameras in my case, a Sony ZV-E10.
-The full setup consists of the lens, an M42 helicoid, and this three-part adapter system.

 Important Notice